-Encourage your child to keep doing his or her usual activities.
-Avoiding the activities won't prevent growing pains.
+Encourage your child to continue his or her usual activities.
+Not doing them will not prevent growing pains.

-Author: Healthwise Staff Medical Review: John Pope, MD, MPH - Pediatrics Kathleen Romito, MD - Family Medicine Adam Husney, MD - Family Medicine
+Author: Healthwise Staff Medical Review: John Pope MD - Pediatrics Kathleen Romito MD - Family Medicine Adam Husney MD - Family Medicine